5 Most Expensive Vintage Motorbikes Made In America

 Over the last quarter-century, vintage motorbikes have been climbing in value.
 And for those who love motorbikes in the U.S., owning a vintage, American-made motorbike is often at the top of their wish list.

-So as prices climb, these are the 5 most expensive vintage motorbikes made in the United States (and amazingly, a Harley-Davidson isn’t #1).
+So as prices climb, these are some of the most expensive vintage motorbikes made in the United States (and amazingly, a Harley-Davidson isn’t #1).

 Most Expensive Vintage Motorbikes Made In America